ThePush/conky/README.md

 # My conky configuration

+Tailored for:
-Tailored for a Thinkpad T470p i7 7820hq with a 14 inches screen.
+- Thinkpad T470p i7 7820hq with a 14 inches screen.
+- Thinkpad x230 i5 3320m with a 12.5 inches screen.

 First install: